Naming rights

-The main indoor arena in Quezon City, Philippines was known as the Araneta Coliseum from 1960 to 2011, prior to naming rights deal with PLDT's Smart Communications.

-Naming rights are a financial transaction and form of advertising or memorialization where a corporation, person, or other entity purchases the right to name a facility, object, location, program, or event (most often sports venues), typically for an agreed time.
+Naming rights are a form of advertising or memorialization where a corporation, person, or other entity purchases the right to name a facility, object, location, program, or event (most often sports venues), typically for an agreed time.
 The term typically ranges from three to 20 years for properties such as multi-purpose arenas, performing arts venues, or sports fields.
 Longer terms are more common for higher profile venues such as professional sports facilities.

-This arrangement gives buyers a marketing property to promote products and services, enhance customer retention, or increase market share.

-There are several forms of corporate sponsored names.
-For example, a presenting sponsor attaches the name of the corporation or brand into a traditional name (e.g. Mall of America Field at Hubert H. Humphrey Metrodome and Smart Araneta Coliseum), whereas a title sponsor replaces the property's original name with a corporate-sponsored name (as with most sponsored sports venues), without referencing the previous name.